DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 Create the data destination by dragging from the toolbox - give it a meaningful name. and set the connection, access mode, and select the table from the drop down.

+## 3. Link data source and destination

+This is made by dragging the blue arrow (attached to the data source) and connecting it manually to the data destination.
+To break a connection, select the blue arrow and press the "DEL" key

 0. create a data destination - in this case an OLEDB destination